Hiato en el tiempo

 Scroll down for English

 En búsqueda de otras formas de tiempo que desafíen la temporalidad hegemónica que insiste en ver la vida, los territorios y el futuro como un viaje unidireccional y finito, Gianine explora las investigaciones del geólogo James Hutton.
 Este agricultor escocés desarrolló teorías geológicas que argumentan que la historia de la Tierra, o su edad física, también conocida como tiempo profun- do, puede inferirse observando las rocas.
-James comprobó su teoría en sitios geológicos de Escocia, donde identificó discordan- cias en la unión de formaciones rocosas de diferentes eras.
-También descubrió que estas discordancias sedimentarias albergan hiatos o tiempos no representados, que equivalen a millones de años en la historia de la Tierra.
+James comprobó su teoría en sitios geológicos de Escocia, donde identificó discordancias en la unión de formaciones rocosas de diferentes eras.
+También descubrió que estas discordancias sedimentarias albrgan hiatos o tiempos no representados, que equivalen a millones de años de la historia de la Tierra.

-Sobre-estimulades e infinitamente distraídes, cada vez es más difícil escuchar los sonidos, voces y ruidos que nos rodean.
-Este empobrecimiento de nuestra escucha ocurre en un contexto de crisis global donde el territorio está en disputa y se usa para jus- tificar genocidios.
-Hiato en el tiempo resalta que las rocas tienen mucho por decir y crea un espacio para facilitar una escucha profunda y cuidadosa.
-Gianine propone una conversación y escucha atenta entre seres para repensar los procesos de formación del territorio y sus ritmos, y cómo nos configuramos frente y con ellos.
+Sobre-estimulades e infinitamente distraídes, cada vez es más difícil escuchar lso sonidos, voces y ruidos que nos rodean.
+Este empobrecimiento de nuetra escucha ocurre enun contexto de crisis global donde el territorio está en disputa y se usa para justificar genicidios.
+Hiato en el tiempo resalta que las rocas tienen mucho por decir y crea un espacio pra facilitar una escucha profunda y cuidadosa.
+Gianine propone una conversación y escucha atenta entre seres para repensar los procesos de formación del territorio y sus ritmos y, cómo nos configuramos frente y con ellos

 In search of other forms of time that challenge the hegemonic temporality—one that insists on viewing life, territories, and the futu- re as a unidirectional and finite journey—Gianine explores the research of geologist James Hutton.
 This Scottish farmer developed geological theories suggesting that the Earth’s history, or its physical age—also known as deep time—can be inferred by observing rocks.
 Hutton confirmed his theory at geological sites in Scotland, where he identified unconformities in the junction of rock forma- tions from different eras.
 He also discovered that these sedimentary unconformities contain hiatuses, or gaps in time, which repre- sent millions of years in the Earth’s history.